Frequently Asked Questions (FAQs)

 Look for live lice (brown/tan bugs) and nits (clear/shiny, white, caramel to dark brown) stuck near the scalp shaped like a tear drop.

-Focus on areas behind the ears, crown of the head, and nape of the neck.
-You will need to scrap nits off with your fingernails, they will not easily brush away.
+Focus on areas behind the ears, the crown of the head, and the nape of the neck.
+You will need to scrape nits off with your fingernails; they will not easily brush away.
 They will feel hard when you run the pads of your fingers over them.
-Anything that easily brushes or flakes away is not lice eggs.
-They are glued and shaped like a tear drop on the side of a hair strands.
+Anything that easily brushes or flakes away is not a lice egg.
+They are glued and shaped like a teardrop on the side of a hair strand.

-If this is unsuccesful and you are concerned, contact us to schedule a lice screening.
+If this is unsuccessful and you are concerned, contact us to schedule a lice screening.

 -